omarabdo997/react-udacity-my-reads/README.md

 Of course, you are free to start this project from scratch if you wish!
 Just be sure to use [Create React App](https://github.com/facebookincubator/create-react-app) to bootstrap the project.

+## Description

+MyReads Project is made using React and Node.js it's aim is to search for books and add them to my reads section this section consists of three shelves which are:
+1- Currently Reading
+2- Want to Read
+3- Read
+This Project supports searching for books when adding them to shelves and also support changing the books shelves for better experience.

 ## TL;DR

 To get started developing right away: